ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

   </tr>
 </table>

 To transform a `Date` class object into a `character` format with an alternative layout, you can use `format()` in conjunction with any of the date codes in the table above.
 For example you could transform `2017-02-25` into `February - Saturday 25 - 2017`.
 But note that this new `character` format won't be interpreted as a date by `R` in analyses.
-Try a few different combinations of date codes from the table above, using the code below as an example:
+Try a few different combinations of date codes from the table above, using the code below as an example (which will not assign the results to an object but rather just print them out in the console):

 ```r
 format(monthly_milk$month_date, format = "%Y-%B-%u")